 - Michelle McCue

-"The Talented Mr. Ripley" author Patricia Highsmith penned the book which was subsequently turned into one of Alfred Hitchcock's most iconic early films.
-The original film followed two strangers - a tennis pro seeking a divorce, and a mentally unstable socialite - who strike up a conversation.
+Itself an adaptation of "The Talented Mr. Ripley" series Patricia Highsmith's novel, the original film followed two strangers - a tennis pro seeking a divorce, and a mentally unstable socialite - who strike up a conversation.
 Each has someone they want to get out of the way, so the socialite proposes they 'swap murders' and thus the killings could not be traced back to them.

 - Garth Franklin